oat-sa/lib-lti1p3-core/doc/message/platform-originating-messages.md

 }
 ```

+**Note**: if you want to work with the message payload claims as array of values (for caching purposes for example), you can use the [MessagePayloadClaimsExtractor](../../src/Message/Payload/Extractor/MessagePayloadClaimsExtractor.php) for extracting claims (provides a configurable claim sanitization).

 ### Working with launch roles

 The [LtiMessagePayloadInterface](../../src/Message/Payload/LtiMessagePayloadInterface.php) provides the `getValidatedRoleCollection()` getter to allow you to work easily with [the LTI specification roles](http://www.imsglobal.org/spec/lti/v1p3/#role-vocabularies) as a [RoleCollection](../../src/Role/Collection/RoleCollection.php).